mikesmullin/borg/README.md

 ![Example Screenshot](https://raw.github.com/mikesmullin/borg/master/docs/example.png)

+Watch the 20min video intro to see it in action: http://youtu.be/Fukd0Rbd7UQ

 ## What makes Borg different?
 Popular features that grew on [Chef](http://www.getchef.com/chef/) out of necessity are now the foundation of Borg, with improvements: